eugenekolo/canal/README.md

 #Documentation

-Our full documentation is available at [this link.](docs/CANAL_Report.pdf) You can also see compilation and run instructions in the comments of the script as well as in the individual subfolders.
+Our full documentation is available at [this link.](docs/CANAL_Report.pdf) You can also see compilation and run instructions in the comments of the script as well as in the individual subfolders:
-[./src](src/) - Contains everything you need to start checking your security [./docs](docs/) - Contains all analysis reports and project coordination documents [./eval](eval/) - other utilities preforming similar functions to evaluate against our processing [./test](test/) - test files and logs from our mass analysis of OS X, FreeBSD, and BusyBox utility source code; the /test/logs folder also contains post processing program code and results
+* [./src](src/) - Contains everything you need to start checking your security
+* [./docs](docs/) - Contains all analysis reports and project coordination documents
+* [./eval](eval/) - other utilities preforming similar functions to evaluate against our processing
+* [./test](test/) - test files and logs from our mass analysis of OS X, FreeBSD, and BusyBox utility source code; the /test/logs folder also contains post processing program code and results

 # Vulnerability Detection Modules